wenxuan1125/Music-Acoustics/final project/README.md

 # Final Project - Gayageum Modal Synthesis

 This final project is an extension from assignment 2.
-In this project, we synthestzed the sounds of an Eastern instrument, gayageum, and uses the synthestzed sounds to play a Chinese pop song, “Love Mourning”.
+In this project, we synthesized the sounds of an Eastern instrument, gayageum, and uses the synthesized sounds to play a Chinese pop song, “Love Mourning”.

 The sampled sound file were downloaded from Freesound.